DevExpress-Examples/XAF_Security_E4908/EFCore/MAUI/Readme.md

      }
    ```

+   For more information on how to access underlying XAF APIs from a custom endpoint's implementation, refer to the following documentation article: [Access Object Space, Security System, Caption Helper, and XAF Modules in the ASP.NET Core Environment](https://docs.devexpress.com/eXpressAppFramework/403669/data-manipulation-and-business-logic/access-object-space-security-and-caption-helper-in-asp-net-core-environment).

-2. Create the `CanCreate` which will return if the user has permissions to create a specific Business object.
+3. Create the `CanCreate` endpoint, which will return if the user has permissions to create a specific business object.

    ```cs
      [HttpGet(nameof(CanCreate))]
      public IActionResult CanCreate(string typeName) {